 It is recommended to use probes whenever possible.
 Without a probe start with the attenuator set to its 20 V/cm position.
-If the trace disappears the signal amplitude may be too large, overdriving the vertical amplifier and/or its DC content may be too high.
-Reduce the sensitivity until the trace will reappears on screen.
-If calibrated measurements are desired it will be necessary to use a probe if the signal becomes >160 Vp.
+If the trace disappears the signal amplitude may be too large overdriving the vertical amplifier or/and its DC content may be too high.
+Reduce the sensitivity until the trace will reappear onscreen.
+If calibrated measurements are desired it will be necessary to use a probe if the signal becomes $>40 V{pp}$.
 Check the probe specifications in order to avoid overstressing.
 If the time base is set too fast the trace may become invisible, then reduce the time base speed.

 If no probe is used at least screened cable should be used, such as HZ32 or HZ34.
 However, this is only advisable for low impedance sources or low frequencies (<50 kHz).
 With high frequencies impedance matching will be necessary.

-Nonsinusoidal signals require impedance matching, at both ends preferably.
-At the scope input a feed through 50Ω -termination will be required.
-HAMEG offers a HZ22 termination.
+Non sinusoidal signals particularly require impedance matching, preferably at both ends.
+At the scope input, a $50 \,\Omega$ termination is selectable with a maximum load of 0.5 Watt (5 V{rms}, or in case of sine wave signals, 14.7 V{pp}).
 If proper terminations are not used, sizeable pulse aberrations will result.
-Also sine wave signals of > 100 kHz should be properly terminated.
+Also sine wave signals of >100 kHz should be properly terminated.
 Most generators control signal amplitudes only if correctly terminated.
+For higher loads (up to 1 Watt; 7 Vrms or 20 Vpp) HAMEG offers the external 50Ω termination HZ22.